The-Marcy-Lab-School/se-unit-4/lesson-5-inheritance/practice/README.md

       * `ringBell`, which returns `"ding ding!"`
       * `fireDrill`, which unlocks all doors and returns `"Fire Drill active"`

-4. Create a `Polygon` constructor.
+4. Create a `Polygon` class.
 It should have the following properties:
       * `sides`, an array of side lengths

    It should have the following methods available to it: